AyatOmar/DATA-4380/README.md

 #### Preprocessing / Clean up

-* Describe any manipulations you performed to the data.
+* Processed the book title names, removing any special characters, extra spaces, and making all the letters lower case

 #### Data Visualization